apostrophecms/seo/README.md

 ## Implementation Guidelines for Developers

-When using this SEO module, there are specific guidelines your content types and templates must follow for certain schema types to work correctly.
+When using this SEO module, you have flexibility in how you structure your fields.
+The module supports multiple field formats through an intelligent fallback system.
+This section documents both the simple and advanced approaches you can take.

+### Field Format Options

+The SEO module supports two approaches for most fields:

+**Simple Approach (Recommended for most projects):**
+- Use string fields for author names
+- Use object fields for images (with url, alt, etc.)
+- Use standard field names: `author`, `featuredImage`, `description`, `publishedAt`

+**Advanced Approach (When you need more features):**
+- Use relationship fields: `_author`, `_featuredImage`
+- Link to user profiles, image management, etc.
+- Full power of ApostropheCMS relationships

+**The module automatically detects which format you're using** and generates correct structured data either way.

 ### Featured Images

 Several schema types rely on a `_featuredImage` relationship field being present on your document.
-If you want rich results for these schema types, **your page or piece type must include this field**:

 **Schema types that use featured images:**
 - **Product** - Product image